jeeb/avisynth/distrib/docs/english/source/avisynthdoc/FilterSDK/SDKNecessaries.rst

 with compiler option /Zc:threadSafeInit-

 Note that GCC and the other builds cannot be mixed due to the different ABI.
+This affects "only" C++ (and not C) interface but since 99% of plugins are using C++ interfaces we can say that GCC Avisynth host and non-GCC user plugins are fully incompatible.

 Of course, use Release build with optimization.